St James' Church, Porto: Church building

 An early service of Holy Communion (a High Church introduction) commenced on a monthly basis in 1890, and, by 1931, had become weekly.
 Other High Church introductions in 1931 included a surpliced choir and two candlesticks on the altar, to accompany the cross that had been placed there in 1906.

 An organ was installed in the church at the time of its construction.
 That original organ, of which nothing more is known than it was 'small', was located to the south side of the communion table.
-It was moved to the newly-built gallery in 1847.
+It was moved to the newly built gallery in 1847.
 That first organ was replaced in 1868 by a rebuilt organ, purchased from J. W. Walker & Sons Ltd of London.
 The Walker organ was a two-manual seven-stop instrument.

 In turn, the Walker organ was replaced in 1890 by a new organ built by Norman and Beard of Norwich.
 Both it and its predecessor were powered by water, necessitating a large well and tank behind the church.
 The climate was challenging for the organ, and in 1893, after just three years, it needed a complete overhaul.
 In 1910 the water-power was replaced with a petrol motor and in 1932 finally converted to electricity.
 The organ was reconditioned in 1921 by William Hill & Son & Norman & Beard Ltd. (as Norman and Beard had by then become) with a pneumatic system.
 That restoration was undertaken as a war memorial.
 Further work took place in 1937, resulting in a two-manual 29-stop instrument.
 To celebrate the rebuild, a violoncello and organ recital was given early in 1938 by the Portuguese cellist Guilhermina Suggia and the organist Cyril Langley Salmons.
 Further restoration work was undertaken in 1957, but in 1974 it was decided to scrap the pipe organ, and replace it with an electronic instrument, purchased from Heyliger's of the Netherlands.

+The building is listed as Imóvel com Interesse Patrimonial by the City Council of Porto under the reference M100.